Active Data Curation Effectively Distills Large-Scale Multimodal Models: Experiments

 \subsection{Implementation Details}

-\textbf{Model Architecture and Sizes.} Unless otherwise specified, we use standard ViT-S~\citep{dosovitskiy2020image} and BERT-small~\citep{devlin2018bert} models as our student image-text encoders (typically used by \href{https://github.com/mlfoundations/open_clip}{\texttt{open\_clip}}).
+\textbf{Model Architecture and Sizes.} Unless otherwise specified, we use standard ViT-S~\citep{dosovitskiy2020image} and BERT-small~\citep{devlin2018bert} models as our student image-text encoders.
 For some student ablations, we also use (ViT-Ti image, Ti text) and (ViT-B image, B text) configurations.
-For our reference and teacher models, we conduct a sweep over different sizes---(ViT-Ti, Ti), (ViT-S, S), (ViT-B, B), (ViT-L, L), (ViT-H, H), and (ViT-g, g) for (image, text) encoders respectively.
+For our references and teachers, we sweep over different sizes---(ViT-Ti, Ti), (ViT-S, S), (ViT-B, B), (ViT-L, L), (ViT-H, H), and (ViT-g, g) for (image, text) encoders respectively.
 We pretrain all our models ($\theta_{\text{teacher}}$, $\theta_{\text{ref}}$, $\theta$) from scratch.
-For more details, refer to supplementary.
+For more details, refer to \cref{expansion-on-model-details}.

 \textbf{Pretraining Datasets.} We use the popular DataComp-1B~\citep{gadre2024datacomp} dataset for pretraining all our student models.
 For training our reference and teacher models, we sweep over four different datasets---WebLI-curated++~\citep{evans2024data}, WebLI-1B~\citep{chen2022pali}, LAION-400M~\citep{schuhmann2021laion}, and DataComp-1B~\citep{gadre2024datacomp}.